aricooperdavis/Spotilist/README.md

 ### Online Demo Site
 Try out the [fully functional demo-site](https://aricooperdavis.github.io/Spotilist/) built from this repository and running on GitHub pages.

 The demo site uses the [public implementation of All Origins](https://github.com/gnuns/allOrigins).
-If you are thinking of hosting this yourself then consider spinning up your own CORS Proxy rather than relying on this free service.
+If you are thinking of hosting this yourself then consider spinning up your own CORS proxy rather than relying on this free service.

 ### Host your own
 I encourage you to host your own instance of this tool, so that you can build upon it and play with it!
 It's easy, just:

 1. Clone the repository
-2. Modify [lines 64 and 65 in spotilist.alpha.js](https://github.com/aricooperdavis/Spotilist/blob/master/spotilist.alpha.js#L64) so that the `redirect_uri` is appropriate.
+2. Modify [lines 70 and 71 in spotilist.alpha.js](https://github.com/aricooperdavis/Spotilist/blob/master/spotilist.alpha.js#L70) so that the `redirect_uri` is appropriate.
 By default it points back to the demo site at [`spotilist.cooper-davis.net`](spotilist.cooper-davis.net) but if you're hosting it locally you will want to change this to `localhost` and the appropriate port.
 3. Host it.
 Any server will do, such as Python's:

     `python -m http.server`